Constantino Manuel Torres, Ph. D., Art History, Professor Emeritus, Art and Art History Department, Florida International University, Miami.

-On two occasions he has been an invited presenter to the prestigious Dumbarton Oaks Round Table, in Washington DC.
-He has participated in a symposium on the art of the South Central Andes at the Center for Advanced Studies in the Visual Arts of the National Gallery, Washington, DC.
-In 1999, Torres organized several symposia on the art and archaeology of the Andes for the International Congress of Americanists and for the Society for American Archaeology.
+On two occasions he has been an invited presenter to the Dumbarton Oaks Round Table, and participated in a symposium on the art of the South Central Andes at the Center for Advanced Studies in the Visual Arts of the National Gallery, Washington, DC.
+Torres has also organized several symposia on the art and archaeology of the Andes for the International Congress of Americanists and for the Society for American Archaeology.
 He has been the recipient of four Fulbright Fellowships, He is adjunct professor for the graduate program in Anthropology and Archaeology, Universidad Católica del Norte, San Pedro de Atacama, Chile.
 Torres is also advisor for “Cultura y Drogas,” an interdisciplinary graduate program at the Universidad de Caldas, Manizales, Colombia.